Skip to content

 sd_clip

 Perform scene detection for the encoder.
 Can either be a straight up VideoNode or a SRC_FILE/FileInfo from this package.
-It is highly recommended for you to provide a clip or a file here for scene detection, as most SVT-AV1 forks don't have scene detection at all.
-The only exception is SVT-AV1-Essential which can perform its own scene detection.
+It is recommended to use this scene detection for 5fish/SVT-AV1-PSY with the --balancing-q-bias system, while for SVT-AV1-Essential, you can rely on its own internal scene detection.

 required

-Add a basic layer of light photon noise on top, serving a similar role as regrain / dither.
+Add a layer of light photon noise on top, serving a similar role as a light regrain / dither.
 For a layer of noise with different strength or coarseness, you can generate it yourself following the guide available in AV1 weeb server.
+On supported forks, you may also use --photon-noise parameter to apply a basic photon noise with configurable strength but not coarseness.
+Automatically disabled when either --film-grain, --fgs-table, or --photon-noise are used.

 required